Bear (gay culture)

 The International Bear Brotherhood Flag, the bear community's pride flag, created by Craig Byrnes in 1995.

-A bear is a person who identifies with bear culture, an LGBTQ subculture.
-Bears are typically gay or bisexual men with a large build and body hair; many are overweight, but some are muscular.
+In LGBTQ slang, a bear is a person who identifies with the bear subculture.
+Bears are typically overweight or muscular gay or bisexual men with a large build and/or body hair.
+The slang is often viewed as the antonym of the term twink, and acts as an identifier for the bear community.

-In LGBTQ slang, the term bear is also used as a neutral descriptor for a large and hairy gay man, which can viewed as the antonym of the term twink.

-Bear culture valorizes the larger, hirsute male body, and exhibits and values authentic, "down to earth" masculinity that emphasizes camaraderie over competition between gay men.
-Bears are an organized and well-established subculture, with dedicated social clubs, events, bars and media.

-The bear movement formed in the 1980s in reaction to exclusion from mainstream gay men's spaces and normative male beauty standards, and was often characterized by the rejection of effeminate and youth-focused gay culture.
+The bear movement formed in the 1980s in San Francisco in reaction to larger men's exclusion from mainstream gay men's spaces and normative male beauty standards, and was often characterized by the rejection of effeminate and youth-focused gay culture.
+Members of bear culture organize dedicated social clubs, events, bars and media.

 Bear culture has diversified and evolved over time, with ongoing debate in bear communities about what constitutes a "bear".
 Some bears continue to place importance on traditional masculinity and may disdain or shun effeminacy, while others consider acceptance and inclusion to be an important value of the community, including wider acceptance of transgender men and non-binary people as bears.